MultiSafepay/docs/content/point-of-sale/event-notifications.md

 > ⚠️ Note:
 >
-> We are currently in the pilot phase for this product in the following countries:
+> We currently offer this product in the following countries:
 >
 > - Netherlands
 > - Belgium
 >
-> Please note that in this stage, you cannot request terminals yet to use POS services.
-> If you are interested in participating in the next stage of our pilot, email <sales@multisafepay.com>
+> If you are interested in our Point of Sale solutions, email <sales@multisafepay.com>
 >

 Subscribe to event notifications to receive order payments updates when, e.g.,